anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 - **data parallelism**: workers received different slices of the larger dataset.
     - *synchronous training* uses [AllReduce](https://tech.preferred.jp/en/blog/technologies-behind-distributed-deep-learning-allreduce/#:~:text=AllReduce%20is%20an%20operation%20that,of%20length%20N%20called%20A_p.){:target="_blank"} to aggregate gradients and update all the workers weights at the end of each batch (synchronous).
     - *asynchronous training* uses a universal parameter server to update weights as each worker trains on its slice of data (asynchronous).
-- **model parallelism**: all workers use the same dataset but the model is split amongst them (more difficult to implement compared to data parallelism).
+- **model parallelism**: all workers use the same dataset but the model is split amongst them (more difficult to implement compared to data parallelism because it's difficult to isolate and combine signal from backpropagation).

 There are lots of options for applying distributed training such as with PyTorch's [distributed package](https://pytorch.org/tutorials/beginner/dist_overview.html){:target="_blank"}, [Ray](https://ray.io/){:target="_blank"}, [Horovd](https://horovod.ai/){:target="_blank"}, etc.